Sloox/fastSieve/README.md

 -S = a value [1-3] that changes how the primes are tested & calculated.
 1 -> Default; 2 -> Most optimiaztions used; 3 -> Some experimental options enabled.

+-C to estimate the L2 cache of the system and use it effeciently

 # Please take note that it outputs to a file.
 This can take a very long time and be very large ~1.5GBs